Kong/docs.konghq.com/app/enterprise/2.3.x/vitals/vitals-influx-strategy.md

 As demonstrated above, the series cardinality of the `kong_request` measurement varies based on the cardinality of the Kong cluster configuration - a greater number of Service/Route/Consumer/Workspace combinations handled by Kong results in a greater series cardinality as written by Vitals.

+Consult the
-Please consult the [InfluxDB sizing guidelines](https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/) for reference on appropriately sizing an InfluxDB node/cluster.
+[InfluxDB sizing guidelines](https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/)
+for reference on appropriately sizing an InfluxDB node/cluster.
 Note that the query behavior when reading Vitals data falls under the "moderate" load